mstambaugh/WordCounter/README.md

 1- collect a word from the user
 2- collect a sentence from the user
-3- simple check for valid entries- sentence longer than word 4- check for word matches
+3- simple check for valid entries- sentence longer than word, both strings 4- check for word matches
 5- count times word matches occur in sentence
 6- return the count to the user